Dale0311/react-v2/README.md

   In sumarry both are use in a component a parent often keep a data to a state while the child component receive that data in a form of props.

-- return - return is so useful when it comes to array, rendering and events
+- return - return is so useful when it comes to array, rendering, conditionals and events
   example:
   < picture of magic return here />

 - when to use the setter of state directly and fn that use that setter?

   - we use setter directly when there's no need for additional data manipulation beside the data of the state
   - we use fn that uses setter when there's more data to change before or after the setter.

+- computed property - use the result of the expression as the property name of an object.
+  example: {...obj, [ name]: "dale"} -> whatever value the name holds it will use as key at the value "dale";

+- template literal - merge strings variables together.
+  example: <h1>Hi, {isNameSet ? `${name.firstName} ${name.lastName}` : "guest"}</h1>

 <h1> Steps on creating the ui in React </h1>

 <h2> 0.
 Single-responsibility principle(SRP) </h2>

-* Idealy components should follow the SRP wherein components only do one thing
+- Idealy components should follow the SRP wherein components only do one thing

 <h2> 1.
 Break the UI into a component hierarchy </h2>

-* start by drawing boxes around every component and subcomponent in the mockup and naming them
+- start by drawing boxes around every component and subcomponent in the mockup and naming them
-* create a hierarchy parent-child relation on every component img here
+- create a hierarchy parent-child relation on every component img here

 <h2> 2.
 Build a static version in React</h2>

-* create the static version of the app using the hierarchy that we created
+- create the static version of the app using the hierarchy that we created
-* don't add any interactivity yet such as states.
+- don't add any interactivity yet such as states.
-* if the project is small we can start by top-down. meaning we'll create the components from top to bottom else, if the project is large create the app from bottom to top.
+- if the project is small we can start by top-down. meaning we'll create the components from top to bottom else, if the project is large create the app from bottom to top.

 <h2> 3.
 Find the minimal but complete representation of UI state</h2>

-* think of all of the pieces of data that is present to your application
+- think of all of the pieces of data that is present to your application
-* ask yourself what are the state and props
+- ask yourself what are the state and props
-    * qualifications for a data to be NOT in state:
+  - qualifications for a data to be NOT in state:
     - it remains unchange overtime
     - passed down from parent to child/this component
     - can you render/compute it base on existing state/method <br>
       example: <br>
       const atLegalAge = user.age? true: false
       {atLegalAge && < Proceed />}
       note: I didn't need to use state because the atLegalAge var is computable using existing state

 <h2> 4.
 Identify where your state should live</h2>

-* steps to identify on where the state should live
+- steps to identify on where the state should live
   1. Identify every component that renders something based on that state.
   2. Find their closest common parent component, a component above them all in the hierarchy.
   3. Decide where the state should live
      3.1 Often, you can put the state directly into their common parent.
      3.2 You can also put the state into some component above their common parent.
      3.3 If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common parent component.

 <h2> 5.
 Add inverse data flow</h2>

-* basically use the setter of each state in order to rerender the application, tada.
+- basically use the setter of each state in order to rerender the application, tada.